MarkuSchick/audit-report-tamplate/README.md

 #### REPORTED BY markus, elpacos:

-### 1. Low - Unused public inputs ban be optimized out
+### 1. Low - Unused public inputs can be optimized out

 As described in the [0xParc ZK Bug Tracker](https://github.com/0xPARCzk-bug-tracker#5-unused-public-inputs-optimized-out) the [circom optimizer](https://docs.circom.io/getting-started/compilation-options/#flags-and-options-related-to-the-compilers-output) can remove public inputs that are unused.